Las Vegas Valley: Sports

 Las Vegas is home to several notable minor league teams, as well as the UNLV Rebels, and three major professional teams, the Las Vegas Raiders of the National Football League, the Vegas Golden Knights of the National Hockey League, and the Las Vegas Aces of the Women's National Basketball Association.
 The Athletics of Major League Baseball plan to move to Las Vegas in 2028.
+The Las Vegas Valley also hosts the headquarters of UNLV's primary conference, the Mountain West Conference.